arooj1/project_feature_selection/README.md

 ## PART - 2
 ### S-Fucntion
 5 differnet s-functions (sigmoid fucntions) added.
 S- function graphical representation is added as well in a form of an initial report.
+A variety of S-functions are used as one of the parameters.
+Please refer to `s_function_analysis.pdf` to see the functional graph of the selective sigmoid(s) functions.

 ### Binary conversion of JAYA algorithm.
 Instead of comparing binary conversion by comparing its value with a random number, now, it will be done using a combinations of one or two S-functions.
+In the project part one, `random_r` binary conversion of JAYA algorithm is used.
+According to this function, if the output of JAYA function is greater than the random float number (between 0 - 1), it will be **1** otherwise **0**.

+As we have proposed f(x) function based on AUC score.
+The higher AUC score refers to better classification.
+Based on this logic, the binary conversion is proposed as if the vlaue of JAYA algorithm is higher than 0.5 then it is 1, otherwise 0 as compared to random float point.

+### MODEL EXECUTION
+#### Hyper-parameters

+By the end of part-1 and part -2 of the project, the following hyper-parameters are created:

+1- S Fucntions
+  - default : proposed in part-1 of the project
+  - logistic function
+  - arctangnet
+  - hyperbolic_function
+  - gen_logistic_function
+  - algebraic_function
+  - gudermannian_function

+2- Objective Functions
+  - Error Function
+  - AUC score based function

+3 - Binary Conversion Functions
+  - random_r
+  - default_r

+4 - Population size (p)

+#### Code files

+1- Test_Cases.py : few test cases are created with various combinations of hyper-parameters.
+2- Classifiers.py : have all the classifiers
+3- project_part_1.py  : jaya algorithms
+4- project_part_2.py : hyper-parameters functions
+5- algorithm.py : execute this file to run the complete code.